-TABLE 36 Rate Limiting
+TABLE 39 Rate Limiting

 Options Description Maximum Outstanding Requests (MOR) Set the maximum outstanding requests per server.
 Type 0 to disable it, or set a value between 10 and 4096.
 Threshold (% of MOR) Set a percentage value of the MOR at which (when reached) the controller will generate an event.
 Threshold (% of MOR) For example, if the MOR is set to 1000 and the threshold is set to 50%, the controller will generate an event when the number of outstanding requests reaches 500.
+Sanity Timer Set a timer (in seconds) that will be started whenever a condition that generates an event is reached.
+This helps prevent conditions that trigger events which occur frequently.